 “Can you work with others who share your view to come up with some solutions?”

 So if you are dealing with armchair employees, give them your utmost attention.
 Ask direct questions to draw out solutions, or to erode their perceptions.
-Learn more ideas on how to motivate your employees to action in this recent video.
-Click here to view.

 Question: What other ideas do you have to engage armchair employees?
 Please post your ideas below!